AdobeDocs/target-developers/src/pages/implement/server-side/java/index.md

 ## Getting Started

-To see how you can get started with using the Java SDK, navigate to the [Java SDK Getting Started Guide](../sdk-guides/getting-started/java.md).
+To see how you can get started with using the Java SDK, navigate to the [Target SDK Getting Started Guide](../sdk-guides/getting-started/index.md).

 ## Sample App